 When automation focuses predominantly on the UI level, it’s about bug detection.
 However, the agile pyramid promotes bug prevention.
 This methodology is more beneficial as it grounds a strong unit testing base and expands to integration and UI phases.

-UI automation can be achieved through Record and Playback, which is gaining traction thanks to new tools with enhanced features, or through the more traditional Scripted Testing, where tests are coded.
+You can achieve UI automation through Record and Playback.
+This is gaining traction thanks to new tools with enhanced features, or through the more traditional Scripted Testing, where tests are coded.

 Record and Playback is a beginner-friendly approach.
 Just like recording a video, you perform a series of actions on the application, and the tool records them.
 Later, you can ‘playback’ these actions to see if the UI behaves as expected.

 Another advanced technique is Model-Based Testing, which utilizes models for test design, either tailor-made for testing or derived from development processes.
-This approach allows for working at a higher degree of abstraction, without having to deal with the technical difficulties, focusing only on the model of the problem, making the tests easier to understand and maintain.
+This approach allows for working at a higher degree of abstraction, without having to deal with technical difficulties.
+All this focusing only on the model of the problem, making the tests easier to understand and maintain.

-For those aiming to enhance their testing process and outcomes, a deep understanding of these automated testing methods is indispensable.
+For those aiming to enhance their testing process and outcomes, it is indispensable to gain a deep understanding of these automated testing methods.

 Overcoming Common Challenges of Automated Functional Testing